HighPoint/aws-lambda-layer-zip-builder/README.md

 # Dockerfile for AWS Lambda Layer:

-Docker image can be found at:
+Docker container image can be found at:

 https://hub.docker.com/repository/docker/highpoints/aws-lambda-layer-zip-builder